magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_reading-the-natural-mind.md

 practice which puts an end to our suffering.

 Know suffering, know the cause of suffering, know freedom from suffering and know the path which leads out of suffering.
-This is It goes like
-this: right thought, right speech, right action, right livelihood, right effort, right mindfulness, right concentration.
+This is *magga.* It goes like this: right view, right thought, right speech, right action, right livelihood, right effort, right mindfulness, right concentration.
 When we have the right understanding regarding these things, then we have the path.
 These things can put an end to suffering.
-They lead us to morality, concentration and wisdom ( samādhi, paññā).
+They lead us to morality, concentration and wisdom (sīla, samādhi, paññā).

 We must clearly understand these four things.
 We must want to understand.
 We must want to see these things in terms of reality.
-When we see these four things we call this .
-Whether we look inside or in front or to the right or left, all we see is .
+When we see these four things we call this *saccadhamma*.
+Whether we look inside or in front or to the right or left, all we see is *saccadhamma*.
 We simply see that everything is the way it is.
 For someone who has arrived at Dhamma, someone who really understands Dhamma, wherever he goes, everything will be Dhamma.

 [^1]: Literally: ‘talk with ourselves’